MatthieuHAMEL/Masm64-Playground/general_knowledge.md

 sub dst src      ; dst = dst - src
 ```

+Rules are basically the same than MOV ; operands must have the same size,
+but src, if it is a constant, just has to fit the destination operand.

-Constant operands are max 32 bits.
+Like for MOV, operands are max 32 bits.

 ### V.4.
 LEA (Load Effective Address)